mshmwr/reservation-system-with-db/README.md

     <blockquote>

     1. Freedom to choose different packages
-    2. Automatically completes the color between the dots
-    3. Don't have to cancel the original selection to reselect the time
+    2. Don't have to cancel the original selection to reselect the time
-    4. Prevent backward selection
+    3. Prevent backward selection
-    5. Double-click to deselect
+    4. Double-click to deselect
-    6. The selection is invalid when the selected area crosses the booked period
+    5. The selection is invalid when the selected area crosses the booked period

     </blockquote></details>